 When selling a property, there are many things to consider.
 One of these is how much you will be compensated for the sale.
 This can be tough as it can be challenging knowing how this works.
-This article will show you five ways to make sure you get a fair price for your property when you sell it.
+This article will show five ways to ensure you get a fair price for your property when you sell it.

 Get an inspection